Verzeragna/ForwardingSMS/README.md

 # ForwardingSMS
 ForwardingSMS it's app for forwarding incoming SMS.
 You create simple task in app and that task will work when the necessary conditions will be met.
-Every task contains name, sender number or name, reciever number and checkbox that turn yuor task on or off.
+Every task contains name, sender number or name, reciever number and checkbox that turn your task on or off.

 File name           | File content
 --------------------|--------------------------------------------------------------------------------------------------------